agustinlozano/ur-partner/__tests__/VITEST_MAGIC_EXPLAINED.md

-# The Magic of Vitest: How Modern Component Testing Works
+# How Modern Component Testing Works

-## Why Vitest is Revolutionary for Component Testing

-Vitest has gained its reputation because it solves the fundamental challenge of testing modern React components: **dependency isolation**.
-Modern components don't exist in isolation - they depend on stores, routers, APIs, timers, and browser APIs.
-Vitest makes testing these complex interdependencies feel like magic.

 ## The Challenge: Our RevealContent Component